wowsiddanth/tp/docs/UserGuide.md

 * You can search by partial keywords for names and student IDs. e.g. `n/al` will match with `n/alice` and `id/e12` will match with `id/e1234567`

 Examples:
-* `filter id/e1234567` returns the student with the ID e1234567 if that student exists in nustracker.
+* `filter id/e1234567` returns the student with the ID e1234567 if that student exists in **nustracker**.
-* `filter id/e1234567 e2345678` returns two students whose student IDs are e1234567 and e2345678 if they exist in nustracker.
+* `filter id/e1234567 e2345678` returns two students whose student IDs are e1234567 and e2345678 if they exist in **nustracker**.
 * `filter id/e09` returns all students with student IDs that contain e09.
 * `filter n/John` returns the students whose names contain John.
 * `filter n/John alice` returns the students whose names contain John OR Alice.